chalatz/tours/pages/info/reviews-comments-content.md

     our friends who are coming to Rhodes.<br>\nKind regards, Doula & Wayne, Australoia\n\nNicholas, We had a lovely day thank you - I have submitted a very well deserved 5 star trip advisor review - please pass on our thanks to Andrew.<br>\nKind Regards, Sandra,
-    \  USA\n\nMichael did a GREAT job of showing us around Rhodes!
+    \ (Oct 22nd) USA\n\nMichael did a GREAT job of showing us around Rhodes!
 He picked us up right at our ship, the Seabourn Odyssey!
 He showed us the Rhodes gates and windmills and then on the way to Lindos, he made several stops for beautiful views!
     Anthony Quinn Bay was breathtaking!
 He shared so many wonderful stories and knowledge about Rhodes.
 For lunch, he picked a place that now after the trip, we can say was our favorite restaurant on the trip - Argos - right on the water.
-The food and service were spectacular!<br>\nDana (Oct 22nd),  Lady Lake\n\nReally wonderful tour.... excellent driver... enjoyed it immensely<br>\nMarie and Robert, Australia
-    \n\nThank you so much Nicholas!
+The food and service were spectacular!<br>\nDana (Oct 22nd),  Lady Lake\n\nReally wonderful tour.... excellent driver... enjoyed it immensely<br>\nMarie and Robert, (21st Oct) Australia \n\nThank you so much Nicholas!
 We enjoyed your company and knowledge, and the beauty of Rhodes.<br>\nWe will review you on Trip Advisor and with Maggie.<br>\nAll the best to you...Steve and Marianne (Oct 21st) Canada \n\nNicholas, We loved your Island!
 The tour was fabulous and Manuel was such a great host.
 We will definitely recommend you to friends who may go to Rhodes!<br>\nThank you, Ray and Ruth Ann